“Stephen Knight rocks Christianity.”

 —Star Tribune, 6/21/1996

 My name is Stephen Roach Knight, and I’m passionate about media, technology, justice, and the future of faith.
-I’m co-founder of Transform Network, a contemplative missional activism network, and I currently serve as Special Assistant to Rev. Dr. William J. Barber II and Internal Communications Manager for Repairers of the Breach.
+I’m co-founder of Transform Network, and I currently serve as Special Assistant to Rev. Dr. William J. Barber II and Internal Communications Manager for Repairers of the Breach.
 I am also the former National Faith Organizer for the Poor People’s Campaign: A National Call for Moral Revival, which I am still heavily involved with at the national level.

 “[Steve Knight] is a luminary, if you will, in the emergent world of Christianity.”

 —Chris Yaw, ChurchNext.TV

 2013 – 2016: I served as Director of Marketing and Sales for Chalice Press, a small independent progressive Christian publisher, historically affiliated with the Christian Church (Disciples of Christ) denomination.
 In this role, I had the opportunity to work closely with amazing authors such as Rev. Dr. William J. Barber II, Frank Schaefer, Sharon Watkins, and many others.

 2011 – 2013: I served full-time as a leadership development consultant for Hope Partnership for Missional Transformation, part of the Christian Church (Disciples of Christ) denomination.
 I helped recruit new emergent missional (“outside the box”) church planters, as well as helped to develop “The Journey” program for existing churches seeking revitalization.